htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/doc/design/0001-resource-hover.md

 This is akin to showing types and/or docstrings on hover, a feature common to many IDE language integrations.

+Note that an element's resource signature is generally a subset of its broader specification, which may also include e.g. constraints.
+With experience, we may find it equally or more appropriate to display a full specification instead of filtering out its resource behavior.
+This document's determinations, about which elements should support resource display, ought to be identical if retargeted to full specification display.

 ## C Elements